-Neuro Linguistic Programing (NLP) states that our conscious minds have the ability to perceive 134 bits of information a second, yet our unconscious minds can manage 11 million.
+Neuro Linguistic Programming (NLP) states that our conscious minds have the ability to perceive 134 bits of information a second.
+While our unconscious minds can manage 11 million.
 I have no idea how those figures are calculated, but the difference is staggering.

-NLP asserts that our unconscious minds delete, distort, or generalize information that they pass to our conscious minds based about what it is we consciously or unconsciously believe.
+NLP asserts that our unconscious minds delete, distort, or generalize information that they pass to our conscious minds.
+This processing is based on what it is we consciously or unconsciously believe.